AlyceBrady/ramp/application/docs/rampDocs/RampUserManual.md

 Viewing and Editing Records
 </h3>

-From a list, table, or split-view display, you can "zoom in" on a particular record by clicking on the magnifying glass (<i class='icon-search'></i>) at the end of the record row.
+From a list display, you can "zoom in" on a particular record by clicking on the magnifying glass (<i class='icon-search'></i>) at the end of the record row.
 The record view format is similar to the format of a search page, except that it